dnalencastre/fi-devops-challenge/README.md

 For this, Cloudsql admin api must be enabled.

-Terraform manifest for the SQL server is under `kubernetes/kubernetes.tf`
+Terraform manifest for the kubernetes cluster is under `kubernetes/kubernetes.tf`

 ## SQL server

 A Cloud SQL instance is deployed by terraform.
-This istance is deployed with public addresses only, as using private addresses would need to define VPCs and networks, which would need a more complext terraform manifest.
+This istance is deployed with public addresses only, as using private addresses would need the definition of a VPC and networks, which would cause a more complext terraform manifest.

 For the application to access this instance, Cloudsql admin api must be enabled.